 One smart ring remote control that actually exists is the NFC Ring.
 NFC stands for near-field communication, a radio protocol similar to radio-frequency identification (RFID) tags [source: Donovan].
 The NFC Ring can communicate with any other device containing an NFC chip.
 For example, you can unlock your smartphone or tablet simply by sliding the ring along the back of the device.
 You can also unlock an NFC-enabled door with a tap of the ring.

-If you're excited about the future of smart rings, we have lots more information about wearable technology on the next page.
+If you're excited about the future of smart rings, we have lots more information about wearable technology below.